-LDA is working to alert politicians to the difficulties and injustices that Lyme disease sufferers face, and to the damage this is doing to the otherwise good reputation of the UK’s health services.
+LDA has been working to alert politicians to the difficulties and injustices that many Lyme disease sufferers still face, and to the damage this is doing to the otherwise good reputation of the UK’s health services.

 MPs cannot force medical opinion to change, but they can apply pressure to make the case for Lyme heard.

 In April 2012, responsibility for Lyme disease was transferred from the Lyme Borreliosis Unit in Southampton to a completlely different team at the Rare and Imported Pathogens Laboratory (RIPL) in Porton Down in Wiltshire.
 Key staff at the Department of Health also changed, and this signalled a new approach from the authorities.
 Our commitment to good science has been recognised, and we are now in regular contact with the Dept of Health and RIPL continuing to work out how we can can move forward.